kvu787/TriangleTT/README.md

 Switch car: D-pad left and right
 Reset car: X on Xbox, □ on PlayStation, Y on Switch

+# Tips and tricks

+* To record a lap time, you must hit the checkpoints (white lines) in order: 1) checkered line, 2) blue turn checkpoint, 3) red turn checkpoint, and 4) yellow turn checkpoint.
+* The green car is the only car with a max velocity.
+* Master the standard cars (green, blue, red) before the special cars (yellow, cyan, magenta).
+* Use a controller instead of a keyboard for smoother driving.
+* Try left and right sticks to see which is easier to control.
+  * As a right-handed person, I found using the right stick easier than the left stick.
+* Check out the cars' stats by reading [`Garage.json`](TriangleTT/Assets/StreamingAssets/Garage.json).
+* You can modify the cars' stats by editing the `Garage.json` in your build folder.

 # Screenshots

 ![alt text](Images/Screenshot1.png)